-Research and Permission
+Research and Permission Archive

 My friend and journalist Tom Eblen spent time to understand the hobby, arrange a new place and travel with me to document the search.
 I think he did a great job and am proud to share this article with you all.
 If you’re new to my blog, welcome!
 If you have property you’d like

 Thought I would share this as I prepare to join the Archaeological team at Montpelier in February 2013.

 I have been turned down several times by farm owners who cite liability concerns related to my presence on their property (and these were some amazing sites too!)
 While I always realize this may just be a way of avoiding saying “we just don’t want you here!”
 I do think that in some cases, providing

 I’m a bit of an idealist.
 As is stands, all potentially historic public land in Kentucky is “off limits” to detecting.
 This includes well-documented areas in our State Parks system and areas that will never be excavated.
 When you ask archaeologists if these areas will ever be explored and often will tell you “probably